-- 1. Piping Support: Piping shall be supported in accordance with in ASME Handbook.
-Do not support piping from bar joist bridging. - 2.
-Piping Expansion: Specify and show on plans expansion loops for all hot water piping straight runs over 200 feet in length. - 3.
-Isolation Valves: Shut-off valves shall be installed at all take-offs of hydronic mains to each mechanical equipment room, each building wing, and each building floor.
+- 1. Piping Support: Piping shall be supported in accordance with ASME Handbook. - i.
+Do not support piping from bar joist bridging. - ii.
+Trapeze hangers or clevis hangers with threaded rod supports are required.
+Do not use systems that utilize aircraft cable or similar with associated fittings and fasteners (ie: Gripple) to support piping. - 2.
+Piping Expansion: Specify and show on plans expansion loops for all hot water piping straight runs over 200 feet in length. - Isolation Valves: Shut-off valves shall be installed at all take-offs of hydronic mains to each mechanical equipment room, each building wing, and each building floor.
 Shut-off valves shall be installed on the supply and return side of all equipment to allow for removal and repair. - 4.
-Control and Balancing Valves: Provide automatic flow control valves on all hydronic systems. - 5.
-Freeze Protection: Provide positive freeze protection for all water systems subject to freezing conditions such as air-cooled outdoor chillers, cooling towers, outdoor piping (above ground) etc. - 6.
-Relief Valves: - a) All relief valves shall have a union near valve to allow for future relief valve replacement. - b) Hot water relief valves, refrigerant relief devices, and steam pop-off safety valves must be piped to location to minimize danger to personnel or students upon relief.
+Control and Balancing Valves: Provide automatic flow control valves on all hydronic systems. - Freeze Protection: Provide positive freeze protection for all water systems subject to freezing conditions such as air-cooled outdoor chillers, cooling towers, outdoor piping (above ground) etc. - Relief Valves: - iii.
+All relief valves shall have a union near valve to allow for future relief valve replacement. - iv.
+Hot water relief valves, refrigerant relief devices, and steam pop-off safety valves must be piped to location to minimize danger to personnel or students upon relief.
 Hot water relief valves should be piped to exterior or to funnel-type floor drains located near the equipment. - 7.
-Thermometers: Install thermometers indoors at the following: - a) Inlet/outlet of boilers - b) Inlet/outlet of Heat Exchangers (both Loop Side and Condenser Side) - c) Primary Chilled Water Piping entering mechanical room from air cooled chillers. - d) Secondary Chilled Water Piping leaving mechanical room.

-Do not install gauges or thermometers on Air Handing Units, Fan-Coil-Units, VAV Boxes, or outside at air cooled chillers

-- 8. Thermometers and Pressure/Temperature Ports: Provide pressure / temperature ports (Pete's Plugs) at the inlet and outlet of hydronic equipment including:
+Thermometers: Install thermometers indoors at the following: - v.
+Inlet/outlet of boilers - vi.
+Inlet/outlet of Heat Exchangers (both Loop Side and Condenser Side) - vii.
+Primary Chilled Water Piping entering mechanical room from air cooled chillers. - viii.
+Secondary Chilled Water Piping leaving mechanical room. - Do not install gauges or thermometers on Air Handing Units, Fan-Coil-Units, VAV Boxes, or outside at air cooled chillers - 8.
+Thermometers and Pressure/Temperature Ports: Provide pressure / temperature ports (Pete's Plugs) at the inlet and outlet of hydronic equipment including: - ix.
+Chillers - x.
+Boilers - xi.
+Pumps - xii.
+Air Handling Unit Coils - xiii.
+Water Source Heat Pumps - xiv.
+Fan Coil Units - xv.
+Heat Exchangers (both Loop side and condenser side) - xvi.
+Energy Recovery Units (if applicable)

-- a) Chillers

-- b) Boilers

-- c) Pumps

-- d) Air Handling Unit Coils

-- e) Water Source Heat Pumps

-- f) Fan Coil Units

-- g) Heat Exchangers (both Loop side and condenser side)

-- h) Energy Recovery Units (if applicable)

-- i) Differential Pressure Monitors
+xvii.
+Differential Pressure Monitors

 - Central Plants: Provide additional bulb wells in central plant piping for electronic sensors.
-Coordinate with the Energy & Physical Plant for locations of additional wells.
-Show detail of wells on drawings.

-- 10. Make-Up Water Stations: All water make-up assemblies shall be provided with a backflow preventer.

-- 11. Provide chrome escutcheon rings at all exposed ceiling and wall pipe penetrations.

-- 12. Specify all damper operators, control and service valves to be installed such that they can be serviced by personnel standing on the floor of the Mechanical Room.

-- 13. Engineer shall require contractor to dimension actual location of all underground piping on as-built drawings.
-A minimum of two (2) dimensions from building reference points shall be provided and a bury depth indicated.

-- 14. Heat Exchangers: Show by-pass piping for all heat exchangers. - 15.
+Coordinate with the WCPSS-QA for locations of additional wells.
+Show detail of wells on drawings. - 10.
+Make-Up Water Stations: All water make-up assemblies shall be provided with a backflow preventer. - 11.
+Provide chrome escutcheon rings at all exposed ceiling and wall pipe penetrations. - 12.
+Specify all damper operators, control and service valves to be installed such that they can be serviced by personnel standing on the floor of the Mechanical Room. - 13.
+Engineer shall require contractor to dimension actual location of all underground piping on as-built drawings.
+A minimum of two (2) dimensions from building reference points shall be provided and a bury depth indicated. - 14.
+Heat Exchangers: Show by-pass piping for all heat exchangers. - 15.
 Strainers: Show wye strainers in inlet piping to heat exchanger and cooling tower outlet (unless strainer is built-in basin). - 16.
 Condensate Drain P-Traps: Install unions on both sides of p-traps.